w3c/wai-curricula/content/designer/information-design.md

 * identify uses of tables to present data that share a logical relationship
 * design user interfaces that support multiple ways of presenting tabular information, such as using several lists, or splitting a complex table into several simpler ones
 * define table header cells and data cells, and provide clear and distinguishable styles for each
-* provide graphical representations of complex tables that help users more easily understand its purpose and meaning
+* create designs with graphical representations of complex tables that help users more easily understand its purpose and meaning
+* identify related requirements for developers to programmatically associate table descriptions, data cells, and header cells with their corresponding table
 * identify related requirements for content authors to provide table descriptions where appropriate
-* identify related requirements for developers to programmatically associate table descriptions, data cells, and header cells with their corresponding table

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Show examples of different types of information presented in tables.
-Explain that tables are used when there is a logical relationship between the information presented, for example when displaying a list of events with their date and venue.
+Explain that tables are used when there is a logical, tabular relationship between the information presented, for example when displaying a list of events with their date and venue.
 * Refer back to Module 2: Flexible Layout and Design [Topic: Flexible Design](/curricula/designer-modules/flexible-layout-and-design/#topic-flexible-design) and explain that some users may require different ways of presenting tabular information.
 Explain that these include providing graphical representations for complex tables, splitting complex tables into simpler ones, and using lists to group the logically related information.
 * Show examples of table data cells and header cells.
 Discuss with students which of these cells should be the header cells and which should be the data cells.
 Emphasize that the relation between the table data cells and header cells needs to be perceived both visually and programmatically.
 Explain that providing the styles is a designers' responsibility, whereas establishing the programmatic relationship is a responsibility shared with the developer.